groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/add-text-or-image-watermark.md

 productName: GroupDocs.Watermark for .NET
 hideChildren: True
 ---
-GroupDocs.Watermark allows to add watermarks and save resultant document.
-It is capable to add watermark to image or documents.
-Full list of supported document formats can be found [here]({{< ref "watermark/net/getting-started/supported-document-formats.md" >}}).
-You may add text and image watermarks to the documents from local disk and from streams.
+GroupDocs.Watermark allows adding watermarks and save resultant document.
+It is capable of adding watermarks to images or documents.
+See [Supported formats]({{< ref "watermark/net/getting-started/supported-document-formats.md" >}}) for a full list of supported document formats.
+You may add text and image watermarks to documents or images from local disk and from streams.

 ## Add a text watermark

-The following example demostrates how to add a [TextWatermark](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.watermarks/textwatermark) to a local document:
+The following example demonstrates how to add a [TextWatermark](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.watermarks/textwatermark) to a local document:

-* [Create](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermarker/constructors/4) a watermarker for the local file (line 1);
+* [Create](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermarker/constructors/4) an instance of the `Watermarker` class for the local file (line 1);
 * [Create](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.watermarks/textwatermark/constructors/main) a watermark with text and font (line 3);
 * Set the watermark [color](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.watermarks/textwatermark/properties/foregroundcolor), [horizontal](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermark/properties/horizontalalignment) and [vertical](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermark/properties/verticalalignment) alignments (lines 4-6);
 * [Add](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermarker/methods/add) the watermark to the document (line 7);